 Qualitative SFIS Evaluation For Future (QuSFISEforFU)

 The QuSFISEforFU comprises six questions administered before and after the dialogue career counseling intervention, providing access to the client’s narrative expression at two points in time and allow comparison of how the client organizes these narrations before and after the narrative intervention.
-The six questions are the following (four primary questions and two additional control questions administered before and after the intervention): 1) What are your main goals for the future?
-2) What are your main doubts for the future?
-3) What are the main obstacles?
-4) What is your dream?
-5) How do you imagine the future in the short, medium, long-term?
-6) What are your key resources to use?
+There are four primary questions and two additional control questions administered before and after the intervention:

-The narratives elicited by these six questions (based on Guichard theory of identity and SFIS) are coded using QuSFISEforFU nine categories as Coding System: Category 1: From “Decisional disinterest” to “Decisional involvement in examining own SFIS to desing own life”; Category 2: From “Unawareness” to “Identification” (SSIF, Aspired SIF, Core SIF)”; Category 3: From “Identification” to “Specification” (SSIF, Aspired SIF, Core SIF); Category 4: From “Rigidity” to “Openness about how to realize him/herself”; Category 5: From “Simple vision” to “Expert vision (Openness to complexity)” in constructing the new chapter of own life in terms of diverse paths, objectives, possibilities; Category 6: From “Openness to complexity” to “Acceptance of change”; Category 7: From “Acceptance of change” to think about “Challenges as opportunities”; Category 8: “From opportunities in challenges” to “Hardiness/Resilience/Think out of the box” about him/herself for the new chapter of own life; Category 9: “Rumination or absence of change in reading into him/herself and the situation”.
+What are your main goals for the future?

+What are your main doubts for the future?

+What are the main obstacles?

+What is your dream?

+How do you imagine the future in the short, medium, long-term?

+What are your key resources to use?

+The narratives elicited by these six questions are coded according to nine categories:

+From “Decisional disinterest” to “Decisional involvement in examining own SFIS to design own life”;

+From “Unawareness” to “Identification” (SSIF, Aspired SIF, Core SIF)”;

+From “Identification” to “Specification” (SSIF, Aspired SIF, Core SIF);

+From “Rigidity” to “Openness about how to realize him/herself”;

+From “Simple vision” to “Expert vision (Openness to complexity)” in constructing the new chapter of own life in terms of diverse paths, objectives, possibilities;

+From “Openness to complexity” to “Acceptance of change”;

+From “Acceptance of change” to think about “Challenges as opportunities”;

+From “Opportunities in challenges” to “Hardiness/Resilience/Think out of the box” about him/herself for the new chapter of own life;

+“Rumination or absence of change in reading into him/herself and the situation”.

 Procedure